jsedoc/SPUR-Fall-2023-ChatGPT/large-LMs.md

 You should [sign up for the OpenAI API](https://beta.openai.com/signup), which lets you use GPT-3 a large, neural language model like the ones that we learned about in lecture.

 The OpenAI API is a paid service.
 OpenAI will give you $18 in credit when you first create your account.
-For this assignment, the cost should be less than that.
-For the first part of the assignment, we'll get warmed up by playing with the OpenAI API via its interactive [Playground](https://beta.openai.com/playground) website.
+For this research activity, the cost should be less than that.
+For the first part, we'll get warmed up by playing with the OpenAI API via its interactive [Playground](https://beta.openai.com/playground) website.
 Later we'll see how to integrate it directly into our code.

 First, let's learn some basic terminology: